 The specific proposals to be considered and acted upon at the Annual Meeting are summarized in the accompanying notice and are described in more detail in this Proxy Statement.
-On February 24, 2023, the record date for determination of stockholders entitled to notice of and to vote at the Annual Meeting, 31,995,739 shares of our common stock were outstanding and no shares of our preferred stock were outstanding.
-Each stockholder is entitled to one vote for each share of common stock held by such stockholder on February 24, 2023.
+On February 23, 2024, the record date for determination of stockholders entitled to notice of and to vote at the Annual Meeting, 31,921,227 shares of our common stock were outstanding and no shares of our preferred stock were outstanding.
+Each stockholder is entitled to one vote for each share of common stock held by such stockholder on February 23, 2024.
 The presence, or representation by proxy, of the holders of a majority of our shares entitled to vote is necessary to constitute a quorum at the Annual Meeting or at any adjournment thereof.
 Stockholders may not cumulate votes in the election of directors.
-The affirmative vote of a majority of the votes cast (including votes cast by proxy) at the Annual Meeting and entitled to vote will be required to approve Proposals Two, Three and Four.
+The affirmative vote of a majority of the votes cast (including votes cast by proxy) at the Annual Meeting with respect to each director's election is necessary for the election of such director.
+The affirmative vote of a majority of our shares present or represented by proxy at the Annual Meeting and entitled to vote will be required to approve Proposals Two and Three.
 All votes will be tabulated by the inspector of elections appointed for the meeting, who will separately tabulate affirmative and negative votes, abstentions and broker non-votes (i.e., a Proxy submitted by a broker or nominee specifically indicating the lack of discretionary authority to vote on the matter).
-Abstentions and broker non-votes will be counted as present for purposes of determining a quorum for the transaction of business but will not be counted for purposes of determining whether each proposal has been approved.
+Abstentions and broker non-votes will be counted as present for purposes of determining a quorum for the transaction of business.
+Abstentions will have no effect on the election of directors but will be counted as shares "entitled to vote" and therefore will have the same effect as a vote against Proposals Two and Three.
+Broker non-votes will not be counted for purposes of determining whether each proposal has been approved.